Freshwater Aquariums: Most Popular Articles

 Fish from the Gourami family are among some of the most hardy and popular aquarium fish.
 Although relatively easy to care for, it's wise to learn about their basic needs if you are planning to keep one in your aquarium.

 Aquarium water testing is a critical part of fishkeeping, yet is universally overlooked.
-Often the reason is due to the fact that the fish owner is unaware that testing their aquarium water is necessary, or what to test for.
-This feature covers all the basics of aquarium water testing, and explains when you should test your water.
+Often the fish owner is unaware that testing their aquarium water is necessary, or what to test for.
+Learn the basics of aquarium water testing, and when you should test your water.

 The presence of tiny white worms can be very distressing to any aquarium owner.
 Although they are not harmful to the fish, they are a sign of problems in the aquarium.